cyrillvalentini/SAP-Extended/README.md

 *Simplified diagram of the changes made to the architecture.*

 ## Schematics and PCB
 After building the breadboard variant, I started working on a pcb version.
 Being the first larger design I created there are some power related issues and some missing filtering components which prevent the computer from running completely.
+In addition to the breadboard version this design includes a 7-segment display as well as additional power input options.
+There is an integrated buck converter and an usb c port which can supply 5V 3A using PD.

 The schematics and PCB were created using KiCad 7.